Click HERE to download a printable version of this newsletter.

 AA: Thank you, Jay.

-Julian E. (“Jay”) Whitehurst has served as president of NNN since May 2006 and as chief operating officer of the company since June 2004.
-He has been appointed chief executive officer effective April 28, 2017.
-Mr. Whitehurst previously served as executive vice president and as general counsel for the company from 2003 to 2006.
+Julian E. (“Jay”) Whitehurst has served as president of NNN since May 2006 and as chief executive officer of the company since April 2017.
+Mr. Whitehurst previously served as chief operating officer from June 2004 to April 2017 and as executive vice president and general counsel from 2003 to 2006.
 Prior to February 2003, Mr. Whitehurst was a shareholder at the law firm of Lowndes, Drosdick, Doster, Kantor & Reed, P.A.
 He has been a member of the board of directors of InvenTrust Properties Inc., since 2016.
 Mr. Whitehurst is also a member of ICSC and NAREIT, and serves on the board of trustees and on the executive committee of Lake Highland Preparatory School.

 Investors and others should note that National Retail Properties posts important financial information, including non-GAAP reconciliations, using the investor relations section of the National Retail Properties website, www.nnnreit.com, and Securities and Exchange Commission filings.